-In casual American English, "How is the new job treating you so far?" sounds like "HOW ihz dhuh noo JAHB TREE-duhng yoo SOH FAR".
-Several things happen here, and the headline one is the Flap T: the T between vowels turns into a quick D-like flap.
+Americans pronounce "How is the new job treating you so far?" as "HOW ihz dhuh noo JAHB TREE-duhng yoo SOH FAR" in casual speech.
+Several things bend the textbook pronunciation.
+The headline is the Flap T — the T between vowels turns into a quick D-like flap.
+It lands on treating, and it's one of the defining features of casual American English.
 Keep stressed words long, unstressed words short, and link the consonants forward into the vowels.

 Now you try.